Ghanam Mohamed

-Ghanam Mohamed (غَنَّام مُحَمَّد; born 12 March 1997) is an Egyptian professional footballer who plays for Egyptian Premier League side Modern Future FC as a center midfielder.
+Ghanam Mohamed Ghanam Abdalla (غَنَّام مُحَمَّد; born 12 March 1997) is an Egyptian professional footballer who plays for Egyptian Premier League club Modern Future FC as a defensive midfielder.

 Biography

 Ghanam Mohamed was born on March 12, 1997, in Egypt.
 He started his football career at Al Ahly.
 In 2017, he was transferred to El Gouna.
 In 2018, he was transferred to El Entag El- Harby and in 2021 he was transferred to Future FC.
 In general, he has over one hundred appearances across all competitions including his appearance at the 2019 Africa U-23 Cup of Nations.

 Trophies

 He won the 2019 Africa U-23 Cup of Nations and the 2020/2021 EFA League Cup with the Future FC.